payalsawant001/DSA_in_Java/README.md

-This is Java Practice Repo.
+This is Java DSA Practice Repo.